zdravkov/kendo-docs/getting-started/framework/validator/overview.md

      <input type="email" name="email" />

+## Custom Validation Rules

-Beside the built-in validation rules, KendoUI Validator you can set custom rules through the [rules configuration option](/api/framework/validator#rules).
+Beside the built-in validation rules, with KendoUI Validator you can set custom rules through the [rules configuration option](/api/framework/validator#rules).

 Important things to note about custom validation rules and messages:

 - **Each custom rule will be run for each element in a form.** If there are multiple inputs in the form and the validation should only apply to a specific input, the custom validation code should check the input before validating.
 For example:

         custom: function (input) {
             if (input.is("[name=firstName]")) {
                 return input.val() === "Test"
             } else {
                 return true;
             }